rikkimongoose/wiregock-app/README.md

 | log.output | LOG_OUTPUTPATH | stdout,/tmp/logs | output pipelines for logs |
 | log.erroutput | LOG_OUTPUTERRORPATH | stderr  | error pipelines for logs |
 | mockfiles | MOCKFILES_COLLECTION |   | JSON file with mocks |

+## Configuration mock route file example

+    {
+        "request": {
+            "urlPath": "/everything",
+            "method": "ANY",
+            "headers": {
+                "Accept": {
+                    "contains": "xml"
+                }
+            },
+            "queryParameters": {
+                "search_term": {
+                    "equalTo": "WireMock"
+                }
+            },
+            "cookies": {
+                "session": {
+                    "matches": ".*12345.*"
+                }
+            },
+            "bodyPatterns": [
+                {
+                    "equalToXml": "<search-results />"
+                },
+                {
+                    "matchesXPath": "//search-results"
+                }
+            ],
+            "basicAuthCredentials": {
+                "username": "jeff@example.com",
+                "password": "jeffteenjefftyjeff"
+            }
+        },
+        "response": {
+            "status": 200
+        }
+    }

+## Special routes

+* */mock* - return JSON with all loaded mocks
+* */healthcheck* healthcheck URL, returns OK if server is running
+* */actuator/env* get all the environment variables for the runtime where the application is running
+* */actuator/info*  get the basic information for an application
+* */actuator/metrics* get the runtime memory statistics for your application
+* */actuator/ping* lightweight ping endpoint that can be used along with your load balancer
+* */actuator/shutdown* bring the application down
+* */actuator/threadDump* get the trace of all the goroutines

 ## Request Matching